zalun/zalun.github.io/articles/auroralamp.md

 ## Assembly

 There was no need for glue - board and parts fit in the box perfectly.
+I've cut a piece of old hotel card which was slighty wider than the box.
+I covered it with a kitchen foil to form a mirror.
+This doesn't have to be perfect, it's even better if there are some distortions.
+Then I formed a bow and placed inside the box.

 ![open box - view from the top](../img/aurora_lamp/2-construction.png)

-A window is needed to reflect the light on the wall.
+A window needs to be cut to project the reflected light on the wall.

 ![projection window](../img/aurora_lamp/4-box-top.jpg)

-Some decoration made by my daughter made it a usable product.
+Some decoration made by the target audience made a usable product from the prototype.

 ![happy kid](../img/aurora_lamp/6-happykid.png)